 - Backing up is faster than in the case of full backups, and the storage requirements are significantly lower.

 - The backup process runs longer than in the case of incremental backups and requires more storage space.

 Bear in mind that the nature of differential backups is that they inevitably grow in size as you make more and more changes.
-That’s why you absolutely need to perform periodical full backups to keep the size of the backups reasonable.
+That’s why you absolutely need to perform periodical full backups to keep the size of the differential backups reasonable.
 Basically, differential backups are a perfect choice if you have time to backup, but would want a faster recovery in case of emergency.

 What’s an incremental backup?

 An incremental backup stores all the changes made since the last backup, no matter if it was full, differential or incremental.
 For example, if you have a backup schedule of full backups on Sundays, incremental backups on all other days, this is how the process will go:

 - Tuesday: Changes since the Monday backup.

 Incremental backups have these main points of advantages and disadvantages:

 - They require less storage space and are faster than both full and differential backups because every backed up modification is a new one.

 - However, it does take a while to restore from incremental backups: file recovery is pieced together from a typically large number of unique backups.